lagotto/lagotto/docs/wordpress.md

 ---
-layout: page
+layout: card
 title: Wordpress.com
 ---

 Wordpress.com is a blog hosting platform by the makers of the Wordpress blogging software.
-Search results are currently limited to the first 10 hits.
+Search results are currently limited to the first 20 hits.

 <table width=100% border="0" cellspacing="0" cellpadding="0">
 <tbody>